DUE TO THE VERY DYNAMIC AND UNPREDICTABLE SITUATION WITH CORONAVIRUS PANDEMIC EGC 2020 IN SPAIN WAS POSTPONED TO 2021.

 Non-students and non-IAVS members €220 €250

-The registration fee provides full participation in the conference, including registration and conference materials, admission to the conference, lunches and coffee breaks on 8th and 10th September, mid-conference excursion with lunch pack, grassland party, and Meet the Editors workshop.
+The registration fee provides full participation in the conference, including registration and conference materials, admission to the conference, lunches and coffee breaks, mid-conference excursion with lunch pack, grassland party, and Meet the Editors workshop.
 The basic registration fee does NOT include two optional events: the post-conference excursion (€275) and the workshop on Orthoptera (€20).
-Please visit the Fees page to find the details about the payment, cancellation and refunding.

 Child care service